 Asparagus is growing in popularity and is considered to be one of the delicacies of the vegetable world, it also holds many health and nutritional benefits.
+Grown in the light loam soil of Strathmore, our asparagus is harvested by hand during May and June.

 Heart health: Asparagus is extremely high in B vitamins and vitamin K, which help regulate important bodily systems.
 It also has a high fibre content and has excellent anti-inflammatory effects, all of which help reduce the risk of heart disease.